jhipster/generator-jhipster-nodejs/ROADMAP.md

 - [x] Overwrite standard README.md (for every application type) with new instructions for project structure
 - [x] Added controller generator (jhipster spring-controller _name_ command)
 - [x] Delete unuseful java questions not supported
-- [x] entity generator
+- [x] Entity generator
+- [x] Automatic config in dev profile sqlite db and in prod mongodb or another db

 ## To DO for the 1.0.0 release

 - [ ] All user management api with jwt auth
-- [ ] automatic config in dev profile sqlite db and in prod mongodb or another db

 ## To DO for next release